rochus-keller/Oberon/README.md

 ### Parser and code model features

-- Implements Oberon-07; successfully reads the Oberon System (see http://www.projectoberon.com/) and the Lola-2 compiler (see https://www.inf.ethz.ch/personal/wirth/Lola) source code
+- Implements Oberon-07; successfully reads the Oberon System including the applications (see http://www.projectoberon.com/) and the Lola-2 compiler (see https://www.inf.ethz.ch/personal/wirth/Lola) source code (the syntax errors in Graphics.Mod line 670 and Net.Mod line 190 have to be fixed though)
 - Syntax and semantics validation, error reporting
 - Infers and synthesizes missing modules